kubis-interactive/agegate/readme.md

 # AgeGate

-Package for websites that requires age validation.
+Laravel 5.8.+ package for websites that requires age validation.

 ## Installation